swiftlang/swift-org-website/documentation/cxx-interop/index.md

   [`RandomAccessIterator`]( https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator)
   C++ requirement.
 It must be possible to advance it using `operator +=` in C++ and also to subscript into it using `operator []` in C++.
+- The C++ iterator type must be comparable using `operator ==`.
+Swift currently doesn't support templated `operator ==`, so it must operate on the concrete iterator type used by the container.

 When these conditions are satisfied, Swift conforms the Swift structure that represents the underlying C++ container type to